-The Authority offers medical (including Rx) coverage to eligible retirees and their spouses.
-The benefits are the same as those offered to active employees.
+The Authority administers a single-employer defined benefit Post-Retirement Benefit Plan (the "OPEB Plan").
+The OPEB Plan is under the direction of the Authority.
+The Authority provides post-retirement healthcare benefits for certain retirees.
+The provisions and obligations to contribute are established by the Authority.
+The requirements are that the employee must retire from the Authority from active service after the age of 55 and the completion of 10 years of service.
+Additionally the employee's years of service plus age must equal 75 or greater.
+The benefits offered are the same as those offered to active employees.
 For retirees who are not Medicare eligible, the medical benefits are provided through an HMO or Multi-Choice plan.
 The Authority pays a portion of the retiree and dependent premiums for medical coverage.
 Once retirees become Medicare eligible, the medical benefits are provided through a Medicare supplemental plan.
 The Authority pays the entire premium for the retiree.
 The retiree must pay the entire premium for dependent coverage.
 The retiree is responsible for purchasing Medicare Part A & B coverage.
 The Authority offers dental coverage to eligible retirees and their spouses.
 The Authority pays the dental insurance premium for the retiree.
 The retiree must pay the entire premium for dependent coverage.
 The Authority offers vision coverage to eligible retirees.
 The retiree must pay the entire premium for coverage.
+The Authority established and may amend the benefit provisions.
+No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75 and a separate report was not issued for the OPEB Plan.